Thileen/SECLAB_ECC/README.md

 # SECLAB_ECC

-SECLAB_ECC is a collection with some scalar multiplication with countermeasures for the elliptic curve in Weierstrass and Twisted Edwards form.
+SECLAB_ECC is a collection with some 32-bit scalar multiplication including countermeasures for the elliptic curve in Weierstrass and Twisted Edwards form.
 The scalar multiplication is implemented with the binary method.

 These following countermeasures are implemented: